-Human activities contribute a significant and growing proportion of global greenhouse gas emissions, with the increased demand for energy and other services in urban areas – also driven by rapid population growth – exacerbating the climate challenge.
-It is time for change!
-We need action that will substantially contribute to the Paris Agreements climate targets, to stay well below 1.5 Degrees Celsius.
+With the increased demand for energy and other services in urban areas driven by rapid population growth, human activities are a growing proportion of global greenhouse gas emissions contributing to climate challenge.
+We need global action that will substantially contribute to the Paris Agreement climate targets, to stay well below 1.5 degrees Celsius.

-The Urban-LEDS II project will guide local governments to implement integrated low emission and resilient development, offering guidance, tools and technical assistance, mobilizing cities to commit to the Global Covenant of Mayors for Climate & Energy (GCoM), exploring access to financing and supporting multilevel governance to enable effective action.
-The project will also support the improvement of effective monitoring and reporting systems; this is referred to as integrated MRV (Measuring, Reporting and Verifying), and is vital to track progress and raise ambition at all scales.
+The Urban-LEDS II project helps local governments to implement integrated low emission and resilient development by offering guidance, tools and technical assistance, mobilizing cities to commit to the Global Covenant of Mayors for Climate & Energy (GCoM), exploring access to financing, and supporting multilevel governance.
+The project will also support the improvement of effective monitoring and reporting systems through an integrated MRV (Measuring, Reporting and Verifying) process, vital to tracking progress and accelerating climate action within cities.

 “Every city in the world, regardless of location, size or income, has a strong incentive to become low-carbon and climate change resilient.
 By adopting and integrating Low Emission Development Strategies, aided by effective urban planning, we can chart a pathway to achieving the New Urban Agenda and Sustainable Development Goals.
 UN-Habitat is excited by its partnership with ICLEI through the EC-funded Urban-LEDS II project, which will explore the possibility for towns and cities to become healthy, inclusive and competitive, while curbing their greenhouse gas emissions.”